thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 10:00AM on 09 December 2025 or as the situation changes.

 - Flood alert: Rivers in the Forest of Dean
-- Forecast rising river levels overnight may lead to flooding.
+- Rising river levels today may lead to flooding.

-Flooding is possible on 09 December 2025 .
+Flooding is possible on 09 December 2025.

 Flooding may affect low lying land and roads adjacent to the river from Gloucester to Chepstow.
 Other locations that may be affected include Westbury and Lydney.

-We are closely monitoring the situation .
+We are closely monitoring the situation.

-Take care and avoid walking, cycling or driving through flood water .
+Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 9:00AM on 09 December 2025 or as the situation changes.
+This message will be updated by 9:00AM on 10 December 2025 or as the situation changes.

 - Flood alert: River Wye in Gloucestershire
 - High river levels on Wednesday may lead to flooding.